RoelvandenBerg/machinelearning/README.md

 - scipy

 Still to add:
-- Test backpropagation (neural networks)
-- Test Gradient calculation (neural networks)
-- Optimization for both neural networks as logistic regression
-- A one-versus-all function that makes it possible to use lr on multiple dimensions
+- A one-versus-all function that makes it possible to use logistic regression on multiple dimensions